damianliumin/non-adversarial_backdoor/README.md

-This is an implementation of "Backdoor Defense with Non-Adversarial Backdoor".
+This is the implementation of "Beating Backdoor Attack at Its Own Game" (ICCV-23).

 The defense framework injects a non-adversarial backdoor to suppress the effectiveness of backdoor attack.